garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-ai.md

 ```
 {% endcode %}

-6. Below that, you will find code snippets for several languages and frameworks.
-For this guide, we will demonstrate the secure connection with `curl`.
+6. Below, you will find code snippets for several languages and frameworks.
+This guide will demonstrate the secure connection with `curl`.
 7. Copy the code snippet and place it in your **TOKEN** environmental variable.
 8. A successful connection will show the same output as below.